net-snmp/net-snmp/testing/fuzzing/README.md

 corruption issues.
 The net-snmp code is instrumented with different sanitizers e.g. AddressSanitizer, when being fuzzed.

+## Building fuzz tests
+The fuzz tests can be built as follows:
+- Build Net-SNMP
+- Run the testing/fuzzing/build.sh script

+The generated executables are stored in the testing/fuzzing directory.
+These executables can be run directly.
+However, running the fuzz tests directly does not enable any of the OSS-Fuzz infrastructure like automatically generating a bug report.
+Additionally, if not run inside a container, a fuzz test may modify or overwrite data it should not modify.

+## Running fuzz tests
-The OSS-Fuzz set up can be test in the following way:
+The OSS-Fuzz set up can be tested in the following way:

 ```
 git clone https://github.com/google/oss-fuzz